International School of Berne

 International School of Berne (ISBerne) is an international school in Gümligen, Muri bei Bern, Switzerland.
-Founded in 1961, It serves primarily international students aged 3 to 18. and offers 2 diploma options.
+Founded in 1961, It serves primarily international students aged 3 to 18 and offers 2 diploma options.
 The curriculum is the International Baccalaureate and is taught in English.
 Two official Swiss languages, German and French, are taught as additional languages.

 In August 2015, the groundbreaking for its new campus occurred.
 In April 2017, the school moved to the new campus.

+Kim Jong Un, dictator of North Korea, attended the school.

-ISBerne is a member of the Swiss Group of International Schools (SGIS).
+ISBerne is a member of the Swiss Group of International Schools.

 Accreditation

 The International School of Berne was first accredited in 1984 by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC) and was re-accredited in 1994, 2004 and 2015.
 ISBerne is currently in the reaccreditation process, having completed the CIS/NEASC Preparatory Visit virtually in February 2021.